 -Coadministration with drugs that may significantly decrease rilpivirine plasma levels due to CYP450 3A enzyme induction or gastric pH increase

 -Coadministration with carbamazepine, oxcarbazepine, phenobarbital, phenytoin, rifampin, rifapentine, proton pump inhibitors (e.g., esomeprazole, lansoprazole, omeprazole, pantoprazole, rabeprazole), systemic dexamethasone (more than a single dose), St. John's wort

 Safety and efficacy have not been established in pediatric patients younger than 12 years or weighing less than 35 kg.

 Data not available

-Comments: This drug is highly protein-bound; significant removal via hemodialysis or peritoneal dialysis is not likely.
+-This drug is highly bound to plasma proteins; significant removal via hemodialysis or peritoneal dialysis is unlikely.